zyjlydia/School-Database-Management-System/README.md

 # School-Database-Management-System
-Course project of Principles of Database Systems
+Course project of Principles of Database Systems in 2022